Baron-Paelen/Auto-Crypto-Erase/README.md

 ### Troubleshooting
 1. Sometimes, disks may fail the automated process.
 This usually presents itself as a periodic wall of red and black error text.
 You can try:
+    - Restarting the script after ending any ongoing formats or encryptions.
     - Erasing fewer disks at a time.
 This may help if you are using USB hubs, as those can get overwhelmed.
     - Running the disk(s) in a different enclosure.
 Some enclosures don't play nice with all disks.
     - Sometimes, drives are just DOA and can be tossed in the shred box.

-2. You may run into a PowerShell error that says the script is not allowed to run.
+3. You may run into a PowerShell error that says the script is not allowed to run.
 This can be fixed via the [Set-ExecutionPolicy](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.4) command.
 For our purposes, the `Unrestricted` policy is enough.
 Run `Set-ExecutionPolicy Unrestricted` and agree to the prompt. **If this is not a Depot computer, please read the given link to only change the execution policy for the current session**.

+## For Future Maintainers
+Some things that can be improved or changed for QOL:
+- Run the Unspecified drive prompts before the initial clean/formats begin.
+This way, users can do everything upon starting the script and then walk away.
+Currently, users must wait to see if any drives need to have their Type (HDD/SDD) specified before secure erasure actually begins.
+- Check and disable in-progress BitLocker encryptions either on script failure/exit, or on script startup.
+This reduces the number of things the user has to do on a failed wiping attempt.